 3. Obtain Licenses, Permits, and Zoning Clearance

 Your business may need to obtain business licenses or professional licenses depending on its business activities.
-South Carolina provides a comprehensive website of every profession and occupation that requires a license by any sole proprietorship.
+South Carolina provides a comprehensive website of many professions and occupations that require a license by any sole proprietorship.
 A business can obtain this information by going to the South Carolina Business One Stop.
 In addition, local regulations, including licenses, building permits, and zoning clearances, may apply to your business.
 You will need to check with your city and county governments for more information.

 4. Obtain an Employer Identification Number

 Sole proprietors who wish to have employees need to obtain an Employer Identification Number, or EIN.
 This is a nine digit number issued by the IRS for tax reporting purposes.
 All businesses with employees are required to report wages to the IRS using their EIN.
 Registering for an EIN can be done online at the IRS website.

 Sole proprietors without employees are not required to have an EIN because they can use their Social Security number to report taxes.
 Nevertheless, you may want to obtain one anyway for your business.
 Some banks require one to open a bank account and it can reduce the risk of identity theft.

 In South Carolina, businesses are required to report taxes and file various employee reports.
 You may need to use your EIN when registering your business to report taxes through the South Carolina Department of Revenue.
 If you have employees, you must report and pay employment taxes on a periodic basis.
 More information related to employment taxes can be obtained by visiting the South Carolina One Stop Business initiative.